 And life, guided by Allah, will take its Intended, though for us, often, unexpected, twists and turns…

 [Will you meet your to-be spouse this coming year, In Shaa Allah?
 Where, and how?
 Will you surprisingly get into fishing/farming?
-Do you drastically change career paths in three years’ time?
+Do you drastically change vocational paths in three years’ time?
 Move homes?
 And so on.
 Only Allah Knows.]

 I am sure that there are many interesting, and sweet, and sad, and funny, stories that Nanu has lived through, involving her siblings, parents, nieces and nephews, and grandchildren.
-Her youngest sister, as one example, is called ‘Victory’ in Bengali, since she had been born after some sort of legal/political breakthrough experienced by her father.
+Her youngest sister, for one example, is called ‘Victory’ in Bengali, since she had been born after some sort of legal/political breakthrough experienced by her father.

 Nanu says that her one brother [who has seven sisters, and also, Subhaan Allah, went on to have seven daughters, and no sons, of his own] had been a quiet person.
 In contrast, perhaps, with my brother, who tried to take my pen out of my hand as I had been taking notes on what Nanu had been saying.
 [There are some scribbles in my notebook, courtesy of Nanu’s grandson…]

 [My youngest cousin, three-year-old Siyana: Nanu started calling her ‘Suto Nanu’ (‘small grandma’) the other day.
 And I am ‘Boro Nanu’ (‘big grandma’).
 When we are at Nanu’s house, we are habitually re-well-acquainted with what grandmotherly care looks like, Allahummabārik]